-Here, we characterise the seasonal cycle of STT events and quantify their contribution to the SH extra-tropical tropospheric ozone budget using nearly a decade of ozonesonde observations from three locations around the Southern Ocean spanning latitudes from 38°S-69°S. Section 2 describes the observations and methods used to identify STT events and to relate STT occurrence to meteorological events.
-We describe how possible biomass burning smoke plume influence is detected and handled, and we introduce the GEOS-Chem model which is used for ozone flux estimation.
-Section 3 describes the seasonality, altitude, depth, and frequency of detected STT events, along with a comparison of our findings to other literature where possible.
-Section 4 analyses how well GEOS-Chem captures the tropospheric ozone seasonality and quantity near our three sites.
-Section 5 uses the STT detection frequencies along with GEOS-Chem monthly tropospheric ozone columns to estimate STT ozone flux near our three sites.
+Here, we characterise the seasonal cycle of STT events and quantify their contribution to the SH extra-tropical tropospheric ozone budget using nearly a decade of ozonesonde observations from three locations around the Southern Ocean spanning latitudes from 38°S-69°S. In Section 2 we describe the observations and methods used to identify STT events and to relate STT occurrence to meteorological events.
+We show how possible biomass burning smoke plume influence is detected and handled, and we introduce the GEOS-Chem model which is used for ozone flux estimation.
+Within Section 3 we show the seasonality, altitude, depth, and frequency of detected STT events, along with a comparison of our findings to other literature where possible.
+In Section 4 we analyse how well GEOS-Chem captures the tropospheric ozone seasonality and quantity near our three sites.
+In Section 5 an extrapolation of the STT detection frequencies along with GEOS-Chem monthly tropospheric ozone columns is used to estimate STT ozone flux near our three sites.
 We also compare and contrast our results against relevant literature.
 Finally, in Section 6 we examine in detail the uncertainties involved in our STT event detection technique and ozone flux estimations.

 Figure 1.
-Ozonesonde release sites and the regions which will be used to examine STT effect on tropospheric ozone levels.
+Ozonesonde release sites and the regions used to examine STT effect on tropospheric ozone levels.